pss-aditya/Python_ML/README.md

 I am currently focusing on **Machine Learning with Python**.

-The Machine Learning section of this repository is currently under development and will be continuously updated as I learn and implement new concepts, algorithms, techniques, and case studies.
+The Machine Learning and Deep Learning section of this repository is currently under development and will be continuously updated as I learn and implement new concepts, algorithms, techniques, and case studies.

 Previously covered areas include: